Above Ground Pools are BACK IN STOCK!

 What testing method should you use?
 You don’t have to be a chemist to keep your pool sparkling clean.
 To keep things simple, use a testing method that you find fast, easy and convenient.
 That way you’ll be more likely to stick to your testing regimen.
 There are two basic types of testing method used by most consumers: test strips and liquid kits.

-Liquid test kits Liquid kits require that you put a sample of water into a plastic comparator and then carefully add drops of chemical reagent, watching for a change in the color of the sample.
+Liquid kits require that you put a sample of water into a plastic comparator and then carefully add drops of chemical reagent, watching for a change in the color of the sample.
 Liquid test kits with the reagent OTO were once widely used to measure chlorine, but they have fallen out of favor in recent years.
 OTO measures only total chlorine, not free chlorine, which is the form of chlorine most effective in sanitizing your pool.
 In addition, we now know that a chemical reagent in the OTO-type kit has been shown to be mildly carcinogenic.

 Test Kits using the liquid reagent known as DPD do measure free chlorine.
 However, if you test for free chlorine using a DPD #1 liquid test kit, be aware that high levels of combined chlorine, or chloramines, can cause false-positive results when testing free chlorine.
 Substances such as monopersulfate (used for shock-treating pools) can also affect the results of the DPD test by causing a false positive reading.
 Used properly, DPD kits and especially FAS-DPD kits, can give excellent results.

-Test strips Test strips, the easiest method for pool and spa water testing, are fast and simple to use because they eliminate the need to measure samples and count drops.
+Test strips, the easiest method for pool and spa water testing, are fast and simple to use because they eliminate the need to measure samples and count drops.
 Typically, you simply dip a strip in the water for one second and then remove it.
 You then compare the color on the strip to the color chart on the label.